 Often, strings are converted to a standard case to enable easier lookup later.
 When strings are used in this way, you should specify CultureInfo.InvariantCulture for the culture parameter, because the value of Thread.CurrentCulture can potentially change between the time that the case is changed and the time that the lookup occurs.

 If a security decision is based on a case change operation, the operation should be culture-insensitive to ensure that the result is not affected by the value of CultureInfo.CurrentCulture.
-See Custom Case Mappings and Sorting Rules for an example that demonstrates how culture-sensitive string operations can produce inconsistent results.
+See the "String Comparisons that Use the Current Culture" section of the Best Practices for Using Strings in the .NET Framework article for an example that demonstrates how culture-sensitive string operations can produce inconsistent results.

 For code clarity, it is recommended that you always use overloads of the String.ToUpper and String.ToLower methods that allow you to specify a culture parameter explicitly.
 For example, the following code performs an identifier lookup.
 The key.ToLower operation is culture-sensitive by default, but this behavior is not clear from reading the code.

 Shared Function LookupKey(key As String) As Object Return internalHashtable(key.ToLower()) End Function

 If you want the key.ToLower operation to be culture-insensitive, you should change the preceding example as follows to explicitly use the CultureInfo.InvariantCulture when changing the case.